Moraxella catarrhalis Infection

 These gram-negative cocci resemble Neisseria sp but can be readily distinguished by routine biochemical tests after culture isolation from infected fluids or tissues.

-All strains now produce β-lactamase.
-The organism is generally susceptible to β-lactam/β-lactamase inhibitors, sulfamethoxazole, tetracyclines, extended-spectrum oral cephalosporins, aminoglycosides, macrolides, and fluoroquinolones.
+All strains now produce beta-lactamase.
+The organism is generally susceptible to beta-lactam/beta-lactamase inhibitors, sulfamethoxazole, tetracyclines, extended-spectrum oral cephalosporins, aminoglycosides, macrolides, and fluoroquinolones.